HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 Of course, the latter is hard and can lead to real disruption.
 This is where you need a well-designed system, both in process and software, that can accommodate change without breaking down.
-We're taking some steps towards this, such as with the ability to perform metadata changes that are temporarily held back from consuming components, but I think that we need to regard as as a critical architectual construct, both for new design and in revisiting existing major architectural decisions.
+We're taking some steps towards this, such as with the ability to perform metadata changes that are temporarily held back from consuming components, but I think that we need to regard as as a critical architectural construct, both for new design and in revisiting existing major architectural decisions.
 We need to invest resources in these areas.

 #### A culture of writing just enough